pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 23.01.2023 (*0.1.7.dev26*)

+-   Added a few more warning messages for various solvers, related to missing keyword arguments.

 ## 17.01.2023 (*0.1.7.dev25*)

 -   Fixed a bug related to missing keyword arguments for Minisat22, MinisatGH,